Mkim0301/NUMAS-Topic-Modeling-Project/README.md

 ## 📚 Study Overview

 The dataset used for this study was collected from the **“ADHD Minor Gallery”** on DCinside, one of Korea’s largest online forums.
 A total of **75,190 posts** from **January 1, 2021 to December 31, 2022** were collected.
+DCinside gave us permission to use the data for this research.

 A two-step filtering process was applied:
 1. **MPH keyword filter** (e.g., "Concerta", "Bisphentin", "Metadate")